belangeo/pyo/doc-sphinx/source/compiling.rst

 Compilation flags
 *****************

-If you want to be able to use coreaudio (Mac OS X):
+If you want to be able to use coreaudio (MacOS):

 .. code-block:: bash

     --use-coreaudio

-If you want JACK support (Linux, Mac OS X):
+If you want JACK support (Linux, MacOS):

 .. code-block:: bash